Contract Clause Analyzer

 - Load

-config/contract-playbook.md), load it and treat it as the source of truth for "acceptable" vs "deviation."
-If no playbook is provided, use the market-standard defaults below and state that you did so.
+config.ymlnames a playbook for this contract type, load it as the source of truth for "acceptable" vs "deviation"; if not, use the market-standard defaults below and state the fallback explicitly

 Playbook-driven decision framework (when a playbook is available):